Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't matter in the end, religious liberty dies when Barack Obama rules.

-Now you can sit there and you get all agitated over Santorum talking about Satan, which is essentially a discussion of good versus evil, and we all know that there is evil.
+Now, you can sit there and you get all agitated over Santorum talking about Satan, which is essentially a discussion of good versus evil.

-But in terms of somebody that's going to actually uh encroach upon your religious liberty, it isn't Rick Santorum.
+But in terms of somebody that's going to actually encroach upon your religious liberty, it isn't Rick Santorum.

-There's no question they do it each and every day, and they are willing to impugn those religions that either frighten them or with whom they disagree.
+And they are willing to impugn those religions that either frighten them or with whom they disagree.

 Just to put this in perspective, when talking about religious liberty, we already have a president of the United States who doesn't care about yours.

-Rick Santorum would no more do what Barack Obama has done already Than you would do it if you were president.
+Rick Santorum would no more do what Barack Obama has done already than you would do it if you were president.

 Now back to the five at five on Fox.